flokleiser/nextjs-flo/README.md

 ## Currently working on:

-- [ ] Better youtube thumbnails maybe
+- [ ] Navbar projects not hoverable anymore ?

-- [ ] Nuclear option -> get rid of gray hover box, and just have the items get bigger on hover

-- [ ] Navbar Open/Close gray on hover too (change current path to onclick or something?)
+- [ ] Navbar change onhover to make bigger or something idk

 - [ ] SubNavBar animation down and up
 - [ ] Navbar expandable button selectable
 - [ ] Navbar fix on homepage

-- [ ] Creative coding --> "hints" , "try out "d, 2, t, q" etc

 ## Top Priority (important)

-- [ ] Links/Info links to the side of photo maybe
+- [ ] Better youtube thumbnails maybe

 ## TO FIX:

 - [ ] CAD picture better resolution
-- [ ] Fix sentences

 ## Maybe:

-- [ ] Blur background on full screen image/dim
-- [ ] Dim switch fade in and out, same with full screen images
+- [ ] Nuclear option -> get rid of gray hover box, and just have the items get bigger on hover

-- [ ] Homepage Card animation on "projects" hover?
+- [ ] Navbar Open/Close gray on hover too (change current path to onclick or something?)
-- [ ] homepage title centered
-- [ ] title above/below cards
-- [ ] animation repeatable
-- [ ] homepage cards clickable & hoverable

 ## Almost Top Priority (nice to have, when bored)

 - [ ] "progress bar" thingy on the left (on desktop view, shows full page and clickable circles for video, images etc)
 - [ ] Search function --> look into type='search' (in layout.css)
-- [ ] Individual Sites: Navigation menu (Overview, Description, Links) etc
 - [ ] Add 404 page

+- [ ] Blur background on full screen image/dim
+- [ ] Dim switch fade in and out, same with full screen images

 - [ ] Add image "roster" for cycling through when hovering on projects

-- [ ] make animation play twice

 ### Videos/Gifs/Images: